 We want our designs to begin with the consumer but not to end there.
 Our pieces are a conversation starter around the hard issues that we are all facing today.
 So with every, ‘I love your jewelry,’ there is an emphasis behind explaining the choice to support a sustainable brand with your purchase.
 At the same time we want our brand to push the jewelry industry forward.
 This means saying NO to new mining, and instead, recycling precious metals and gemstones already in circulation.

 As we continue to research and implement better practices, transparency with our consumers is key.
-Because giving back is at the core of our being, we donate 10% to some of our favorite conservation and humanitarian non-profits with each collection.
+Because giving back is at the core of our being, we donate 10% of our net revenue to Re:Wild.

 Profit without purpose is pointless.